Apex Legends Tier List And Best Characters To Play As

-Octane is retaining his B Tier status in the Apex Legends Season 9 Tier List.
+Octane is retaining his B Tier status in the Apex Legends Tier List.
 While he may make his teammates furious with his speedy stealing, he’s incredibly fun to play, but as for his abilities; are they worthwhile?

-The self-healing is massively helpful, and the stim can be used effectively in scenarios where you decide to push at the last second or retreat defensively, especially given the Season 9 update which grants Octane his Tactical every 1s (for an increased health cost from 12hp to 20hp).
+The self-healing is massively helpful, and the stim can be used effectively in scenarios where you decide to push at the last second or retreat defensively, especially given the Season 9 update which granted Octane his Tactical every 1s (for an increased health cost from 12hp to 20hp).
 Trust us, the reduced health is worth being able to stim so often.

 The Launch Pad is a movement ability the whole team can enjoy, and thanks to the Season 8 buff, can now transport you sky-high, or horizontally across large distances in the blink of an eye.